Test vectors and central L-values for GL(2): Local spectral distributions

 \section{Local spectral distributions}

-Now we return to the case where $F$ is a local field and $L$ is a quadratic separable extension as in Section \ref{L-def-section}, $\pi$ is an irreducible (infinite-dimensional) admissible representation of $\GL_2(F)$ and $\Omega$ is a character of $L^\times$ such that $\Omega|_{F^\times} = \omega_\pi$.
+Now we return to the setting where $F$ is a $p$-adic field and $L$ is a quadratic separable extension as in Section \ref{L-def-section}.
+Let $\pi$ be an infinite-dimensional, irreducible, admissible representation of $\GL_2(F)$, and $\Omega$ a character of $L^\times$ such that $\Omega|_{F^\times} = \omega_\pi$.
 In this section, we will calculate certain local spectral distributions $\~J_\pi(f)$ defined by Jacquet--Chen \cite{JC} for certain test functions $f \in C_c^\infty(\GL_2(F))$.
 These are used in Section \ref{klm-lval-sec} to generalize the global $L$-value formula previously obtained by the second author and Whitehouse in \cite{MW}.
 For simplicity, we will prove this global $L$-value formula when the central character of our automorphic representation is trivial, so we may as well assume $\omega_\pi=1$ in this section also.
 We will also assume that $\pi$ and $\Omega$ are unitary, since the global objects in the following sections are unitary as well.

 The calculation of $\~J_\pi(f)$ is contained in \cite{MW} in the cases when $F$ is archimedean, $L/F$ is split, or $\pi$ and $\Omega$ have disjoint ramification.
 Hence, we will assume $L/F$ is a quadratic extension of nonarchimedean fields and $c(\pi), c(\Omega)>0$.
-In particular, either $L(s,\pi)=1$ or $\pi = \chi \St_{\GL_2}$, where (for the rest of this section) $\chi$ denotes an unramified quadratic character.
+In particular, either $L(s,\pi)=1$ or $\pi = \chi \St_{\GL_2}$, where, for the rest of this section, $\chi$ denotes an unramified quadratic character.
 Further, we assume $c(\Omega) \ge c(\pi)$ to use our determination of test vectors.